Bellevue Christian School

-Bellevue Christian School (BCS) is a private, interdenominational Christian school serving grades preschool-12, located in Clyde Hill, Washington.
+Bellevue Christian School (BCS) is a private, interdenominational Christian school serving grades K-12, located in Clyde Hill, Washington.
 BCS is a Northwest Association of Independent Schools member and is a part of the Nisqually League, a high school athletic conference located in the greater Seattle area.
 The school was founded in 1950 by brothers Dr. Albert and Joseph Greene.
 Since its inception, the student population at Bellevue Christian School has grown from 9 students to over 900 students.

 Affiliation

 Bellevue Christian School is an independent Christian school.
 The school body represents a denominationally diverse range of more than 160 congregations.

 History

 Founded by brothers Albert and Joseph Greene in 1950, BCS has grown to serve approximately 900 students on three campuses.
 The school's mission statement is: 'To prepare young people to live faithfully for God in a rapidly changing world with the ability to understand, evaluate, and transform their world from the foundation of God’s unchanging values.'
 Vision: 'Preparing young people to live faithfully for God.'